rgeissen/trusted-data-agent/README.md

 ## User Guide

-This guide provides a walkthrough of the main features of the Trusted Data Agent UI.
+This comprehensive guide covers everything you need to know to use the Trusted Data Agent effectively, from basic operations to advanced features and automation.

+---

+### Getting Started

-### 1. Initial Configuration
+#### Initial Configuration

 Before you can interact with the agent, you must configure the connection to your services.